Retail Store Differentiation in 2016

 Robust return policy

-Product returns is one area that can hurt a retail store’s customer loyalty.
+Product returns are one area that can hurt a retail store’s customer loyalty.
 Customers want to be able to return products no matter the channel they used for the purchase.
-Retail stores must therefore ensure that their return policies cover both in-store and online orders.
+Retail stores must, therefore, ensure that their return policies cover both in-store and online orders.
 Technology has made information easily accessible, and customers are aware of the multiple easy and flexible return shipping options from several other retailers.
-Therefore, adequate training is necessary for store employees, to enable them understand how to handle online returns, and offer shipping options that meet both the customers’ needs, and the company’s expectation.
+Therefore, adequate training is necessary for store employees, to enable them to understand how to handle online returns and offer shipping options that meet both the customers’ needs and the company’s expectation.

 Real-time pricing and inventory visibility